-FISH does not have false positive results.
+FISH has a low rate false positive results.
 If the fetal cells contain certain chromosomal abnormalities, this will be apparent with the FISH test.
-The only exception might be if the parent has a chromosomal abnormality and the fetal cells were contaminated with parental cells.
+An exception might be if the parent has a chromosomal abnormality and the fetal cells were contaminated with parental cells.

 The FISH test does not reveal other, less common chromosomal anomalies unless the lab has set the test up to look for those specifically (which would be unusual).
 It also doesn’t reveal neural tube defects such as spina bifida or anencephaly, body wall defects such as omphalocele, brain defects or skeletal dysplasias.